cantyousee/python-arcade-game/README.md

 # python-arcade-game
 My first attempt at using Pygame

-I'm following along at http://programarcadegames.com/ and creating the game as I go!
+I'm following along at http://programarcadegames.com/ and creating games as I go